Compounded medication — not FDA-approved

 | Testosterone in premenopausal women | Evidence not sufficient | Evidence not sufficient | Evidence not sufficient |

-The pattern across the table: substantial convergence on the core recommendations, differences primarily in framing and specialty-specific emphasis.
+The pattern: substantial convergence on the core recommendations, differences primarily in framing and specialty-specific emphasis.

 Key Takeaway

 Compounded bioidentical hormones.
 All three bodies prefer FDA-approved products where available and express caution about the compounding category.
 In actual clinical practice, many menopause specialists and essentially all women's hormone optimization practices prescribe compounded preparations routinely, citing individualization of dose and formulation.
-The guideline bodies' caution is not equivalent to a prohibition — 503A compounded prescribing is legal and legitimate when done appropriately — but the bodies generally recommend approved products as first-line where they meet the clinical need.
+The guideline bodies' caution isn't a prohibition — 503A compounded prescribing is legal and legitimate when done appropriately — but the bodies generally recommend approved products as first-line where they meet the clinical need.

 Testosterone for non-sexual indications.
 All three bodies agree that evidence for testosterone in women for bone, cardiovascular, body composition, or general wellbeing indications is insufficient to support routine prescribing for those reasons.
 Some clinicians in women's hormone optimization practice do prescribe testosterone for a broader indication set.
 This is a real gap between guideline and some clinical practice.

 Oxytocin and compounded topical arousal preparations.
-None of the three bodies has a formal position on oxytocin for intimacy/bonding or on compounded topical arousal preparations.
+None of the three bodies has a formal position on these.
 Both categories are used in clinical practice by subsets of clinicians (particularly in sexual medicine and women's hormone optimization) drawing on the broader research literature and compounding authority.
-See oxytocin for intimacy and bonding: what the research shows and the scream cream explainer on topical compounded arousal creams.

 Peptide therapy.
 Not a core subject of women's hormone guidelines.
 Clinicians in this space draw on the broader peptide and endocrine literature rather than women's hormone guideline documents.

-A useful general frame: the guideline bodies are stating where the evidence base is strongest and where the field has reached consensus.
-They are not stating the outer limit of what a careful doctor can legitimately prescribe.
+A useful frame: the guideline bodies are stating where the evidence base is strongest and where the field has reached consensus.
+They're not stating the outer limit of what a careful doctor can legitimately prescribe.
 The two are related but distinct.

 In practice, physicians prescribing women's hormone therapy use guideline documents in several ways: